lijfrank-open/Affective-Computing-Materials/README.md

 Of course, in addition to top-tier journals and conferences, there are also other journals and conferences to consider.

 ### NLP-oriented Affective Computing
-- Journal: CL, Speech Communication, TALLIP, TKDD, IPM, KAIS, KBS, TWEB
+- Journal: Speech Communication, TALLIP, TKDD, IPM, KAIS, KBS, TWEB
 - Conference: COLING, INTERSPEECH, ICASSP, CIKM, ICDM, ECMLPKDD

 ### CV-oriented Affective Computing